ding-ma/dodgebot/data-mining/raw-data/readme.md

 you can run the `deploy.py` script in order to
 1. clean docker containers
 1. set api key
+1. start docker containers with new variables

+It will automatically set
-1. set elo
+* elo
-1. set api expiry time
+* set api expiry time

+### What to input
-`deploy.sh` takes arguments from the CLI.
+`deploy.py RIOT_API_KEY` takes arguments from the CLI.
-* First one is the Tiers
-* Second one is the Riot API key
+* The time by default is tomorrow's 20:30 PST since the key expires after 24h.
-* Optionally, the third one is the end time in this format: `YYYY-MM-DD-HH:MM`.
-The hours is in 24h format.
-Tt will default tomorrow 20:30 PST if there are none.
+* The tier is based on the `.env.common` current tier + 2.
+For example, if it is DIAMOND, it will generate for BRONZE.
+This script is used for a double container setup.